 These two sets of guidelines are backward compatible.
 If you aim to meet WCAG 2.1, you will meet WCAG 2.0 by default.
 Version 2.1 does not replace but builds on top of the previous version.

-What I didn’t realise is that these guidelines and criteria have been organised under four design principles.
+These guidelines and criteria have been organised under four design principles.
 They are Perceivable, Operable, Understandable and Robust – otherwise known as the POUR principles of accessibility.
-I take a look at the quick reference for WCAG 2.0 and WCAG 2.1.
-Now that I know the POUR principles exist the four headings make much more sense.
+Take a look at the quick reference for WCAG 2.0 and WCAG 2.1 to see how the criteria have been split under each of these headings.

 It’s all about the context